cambridge-ceu/csd3/applications/CookHLA.md

 pip install pyliftover==0.4
 ```

+where ~/COVID-19/py37 is our Python virtual environment under Python version 3.7.

-However, the dependency directory already contains plink, beagle5.jar (can be renamed into beagle.jar), mach1 and all BEAGLE utilities.
+Nevertheless, the dependency directory already contains plink, beagle5.jar (can be renamed into beagle.jar), mach1 and all BEAGLE utilities.

 ## Example